 Where a student is not eligible for government state funding, the Course Cost will be considered as Fee for Service.
-The fee for Service Course Cost is \$32,000 (made up of 4 payments of \$8,000.00)
+The cost of the course is \$29,000 tuition fee plus material, administration, books, and miscellaneous fees of \$6,000. and the following conditions apply: